ExpediaGroup/apiary-extensions/README.md

 # Overview

-A bunch of useful extensions to Apiary.
+A collection of useful extensions to Apiary.
 These optional extensions can be seamlessly integrated with Apiary components.

 More details about each extension can be found in their respective README files.